noodlecollie/wzl-musicmgr/docs/conventions.md

 Hot cues can be assigned colours, which should be categorised as follows:

 * **Green:** General-purpose hot cue.
-* **Yellow:** Hot cue with a one-phrase runway before vocals begin.
-This does not apply if the vocals are already present in the runway phrase.
+* **Yellow:** Hot cue where vocals begin after the runway.
+This does not apply if the vocals are already present in the runway.
-* **Orange:** General-purpose inactive loop.
+* **Orange:** Inactive loop aligned to the beginning of a phrase.
+* **Turquoise:** Inactive loop not aligned to the beginning of a phrase.

 Think of green representing percussion, blue representing no percussion, and red representing vocals.
 Adding red to green in RGB space gives yellow, and adding it to blue gives pink.